aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

 3. What is the largest and smallest radius of gyration in ensemble 3?

 ## Exercise 11

-### Types of disorder conservation

-Sic1 contains 6 binding regions for its partner, Cdc4.
-The first two are centered around the phosphorylated Serines at position 5 and 33 that are connected through a flexible linker.

-Using the [DISCONS](http://pedb.vib.be/discons/) server, what can you say about the type of disorder conservation around these two residues and the linker region?

-You can use the alignment here:

-## Exercise 12

 ### Prediction binding sites based on patterns of conservation